 On July 14 in Honolulu, Judge Derrick Watson found that the President’s limitations on refugee resettlement agencies and family definitions [excluding grandparents and nephews] violated the Supreme Court’s order that: “grandparents are the epitome of close family members.”

 On July 19, the Supreme Court left in place Judge Watson’s order on family definitions, but it stayed the part of the injunction that referenced the refugee resettlement agencies.

 The Court has also scheduled oral arguments in the case for October 10, 2017.
-At that time, the Supreme Court will hear arguments as to whether the ban was a legal exercise of the President’s entitled power [as the the White House argues], or an unconstitutional discrimination against Muslims, as opponents contend.
+At that time, the Supreme Court will hear arguments as to whether the ban was a legal exercise of the President’s entitled power [as the White House argues], or unconstitutional discrimination against Muslims, as opponents contend.

 CAIR-Chicago Launches Travelers Assistance Project (TAP)

 At the start of the Travel Ban, hundreds of volunteers from human rights organizations and law firms infiltrated Chicago at O’Hare Airport to help.
 Since then, efforts have been made to systematize these grass-roots activities into a streamlined process, thus the Travelers Assistance Project was formed.